JoelColledge/fstests-ci/README.md

 ./vmshed_tests_generator.py <path-to-xfstests> > tests.toml
 ```

-Run one specific test (run in this directory):
+Run one specific test.
+This must be run in this directory.
+Adjust `--nvms` to
+the number of VMs that should be started concurrently, typically the number of
+CPUs available.

 ```
 vmshed --nvms 8 --torun xfs_156
 ```

-Run all tests (run in this directory):
+Run all tests:

 ```
 vmshed --nvms 8